 Patricia Keay (Pat) graduated from Edinburgh College of Art in Drawing and Painting in 1971.
 Guided by her mentors, Samuel Peploe’s son, Denis, as well as Anne Redpath’s son, David Michie, amongst others, she was strongly influenced by the work of the Scottish Colourists.
-Their response to colour and light has informed her work since, both in the UK and in Kenya.
+Their response to colour and light continued to inform her work right up until her death.

-Since college, she painted and taught art in Edinburgh, the Black Isle and London, before moving to Kenya to work in Nairobi for 21 years.
-Her daughters grew up there and the family have a beautiful home on the Kenyan coast, which they hope to run as a writers’ and artists’ retreat in years to come.
-Currently, she and her husband live in London.
+After college, she painted and taught art in Edinburgh, the Black Isle and London, before moving to Kenya to work in Nairobi for 21 years.
+Her daughters grew up there and the family have a beautiful home on the Kenyan coast, which they hope to one day run as a writers’ and artists’ retreat in memory of Pat.

-Pat has exhibited extensively in Scotland, London and Nairobi.
+Throughout her career, Pat exhibited extensively in Scotland, London and Nairobi.
 Her work is in private collections in Sweden, Thailand, U.S.A., Canada, Mauritius, Kenya and the UK.
 Other works in public collections are at Nairobi Hospital and Muthaiga Country Club in Nairobi.
 Most recently, her work now hangs in the home of the Kenyan President, H.E.
 Uhuru Kenyatta.